michal0janczyk/michaljanczyk.github.io/_pages/resume.markdown

 ### Python Software Engineer
 **Hub of Tech: Jun 2018 – Nov 2018**
 * Designed and engineered web REST API back-end applications that provide human resources platform for recruiting medical personnel
-* Provide basic functionality such as two-factor login authentication, candidate and organization profile view.
+* Provide basic functionality such as two-factor login authentication, candidate and organization profile view
 * Built designed and managed the machine learning engine used to connect employers with candidates
-* Perform Code reviews
 * Deploy and monitor few versions of the application using Docker and Redis
 * Collaboration with the front-end development team to build new features and define needed APIs
 * Manage mocks, docs, monitors, integration, and contract tests to assess product quality
-* Author and maintainer of REST API documentation as well as the creator of samples showing best practice techniques
+* Author, maintainer, and code reviewer of REST API documentation as well as the creator of samples showing best practice techniques}

 **Technologies: Python3.5, Django2.0, Django REST Framework3.8, PostgreSQL, SQLite**